alexgdebeer/GeothermalEnsembleMethods/README.md

 ### Slice
  - N/A
 ### Channel
+ - Update feedzone rates.
  - Generate and visualise data.
  - Tune Robin parameter on Matern fields.
- - Figure out what the level width should be.
+ - Figure out what the level set lengthscales and standard deviations should be.
  - Set up mechanism to save true parameters, states and data to file.
  - Develop method for visualising the convective plume of the model.
  - Think about inverse crimes (i.e. consider making a finer model)